Most estheticians and spa owners fulfill their passion by seeing clients in their treatment rooms.

-Introducing the Brand New Esthetician Inner Circle Membership
+Introducing the Esthetician Inner Circle Membership

-- Access the Training Vault Library full of videos, resources, templates, workbooks, ebooks, worksheets and checklists specifically designed and curated for estheticians and spa owners to help you grow your business.
+- Access the Training Vault Library full of videos, resources, templates, workbooks, ebooks, worksheets, and checklists specifically designed and curated for estheticians and spa owners to help you grow your business.
 Videos and worksheets are added monthly to keep you up-to-date with the latest marketing trends, advances in technology and fresh business ideas to attract your ideal client and earn more revenue.

-- Join a monthly live masterclass during which we focus on a specific aspect of your business, roll up our sleeves together so that you walk away with clear action steps necessary for the growth of your practice.
+- Join a monthly live masterclass during which we focus on a specific aspect of your business, and roll up our sleeves together so that you walk away with clear action steps necessary for the growth of your practice.

 - Get 24/7 support from Maxine and peers all over the world to brainstorm and mastermind in our private Esthetician Inner Circle Facebook group.
 It is vital to surround yourself with like-minded estheticians during the process of growing and learning.